Kazuaki Nanaki does not remember how he dies.

 It isn't white, either.

 It is a millet field.

 In front of him, the black ground graduates into green summer grass, and then into a simple yellow field of millet.
-The sky looks as if someone spilled their set of watercolors onto it, but it still managed to look like a beautiful accident.
+The sky looks as if someone spilled their set of watercolors onto it-like a beautiful accident.
 The reds and pinks and oranges blend together to form what Nanaki thinks is the loveliest thing he has ever seen.